Gizra/Gizra-Way-Book/how_to_solve_a_problem.md

 Solution: Change the theme to under one, thus completely remove all the theme's code from the equation.

 The next question you need to ask yourself, is did it change anything?
-If yes, you know you are in the right file.
+If yes, you know you are in the right area, keep zooming in.
 If not, you know you are barking at the wrong tree.
+Use your D9 to squash other parts.

+### Time boxing

+Like any task you must be disciplined and time box your efforts.
+Sometimes to _root cause_ can be buried very deep inside a legacy very complex system.
+For example, trying to find the root cause of Drupal's from API can be very challenging.
+There are times it's needed, but there are cases a work around would be easier.

+The way to decide when to move to a work around solution, is the time boxing.
+If you are about to exceed the time allocated, it might be time to also investigate what are the work around options.

+In any case, as always, be sure to reach out to other team members to see if they have a similar experience or a different suggestion.

+To emphasize, a work around is a valid solution, but it's kept as the last one.
+Having a work around is adding a lot of technical debt to the system.
+Meaning, you have solved a problem, but most likely created new future ones, so be careful with this solution.

 ![Caterpillar D9](images/solving_problem/image.jpg)